 - Periodically, order credit reports from the three major credit bureaus to check for fraudulent activity on your accounts.

 An ounce of prevention is worth a pound of cure

 While there are no guarantees that these steps will prevent credit identity thieves from attacking you, the harder you make it to steal your identity, the less likely you are to become an identity theft victim.

-Washington Trust will host a FREE Shred Day at 8 of our branch locations on Saturday, November 4th from 10:00am to 1:00pm.
+Washington Trust will host a FREE Shred Day at various branch locations on Saturday, October 20th from 10:00am to 1:00pm.

 Click here for more information